IfnotFr/eloquent-vuex-js/README.md

 Now the client has the minimum configuration for a `car` example module.

-> For this example working, make sure your created a `Car` model on your server side (Laravel project) and you are listening modifications with `Vuex::sync`.
-Pl
+> For this example working, make sure your created a `Car` model on your server side (laravel project) and you are listening modifications with `Vuex::sync`.

 ## How it works

 For each of your laravel models you should create a namespaced store module with the plural, snake case name of your class.
-When `eloquent-vuex` catch a mutation send from Laravel through Echo, the package will convert it to a mutation loaded by `Mutations.get()` into your module.
+When `eloquent-vuex` catch a mutation send from laravel through echo, the package will convert it to a mutation loaded by `Mutations.get()` into your module.
 This mutation will change the `all` state.